 - Embedding for your organization allows you to extend the Power BI service.
 Run the Embed for your organization solution.

 I've downloaded the sample app, which solution do I choose?

-If you are working with the Embed for your customers experience, save and unzip the PowerBI-Developer-Samples.zip file.
+If you're working with the Embed for your customers experience, save and unzip the PowerBI-Developer-Samples.zip file.
 Then open the PowerBI-Developer-Samples-master\App Owns Data folder and run the PowerBIEmbedded_AppOwnsData.sln file.

-If you are working with the Embed for your organization experience, save and unzip the PowerBI-Developer-Samples.zip file.
+If you're working with the Embed for your organization experience, save and unzip the PowerBI-Developer-Samples.zip file.
 Then open the PowerBI-Developer-Samples-master\User Owns Data\integrate-report-web-app folder and run the pbi-saas-embed-report.sln file.